-Jurisprudence in Central and Eastern Europe: Work in Progress 2020
+Jurisprudence in Central and Eastern Europe: Work in Progress 2020 - postponed to 2021

 The 2020 CEENJ (Central and Eastern European Network of Jurisprudence) Conference is to take place at the premises of the University of Warsaw (Poland), Faculty of Law and Administration, on September 17 and 18, 2020.

 CEENJ was founded in 2005.
 Previous conferences of CEENJ were held in Pécs (Hungary), Osijek (Croatia), Graz (Austria), Rijeka (Croatia), Maribor (Slovenia), Belgrade (Serbia), Sarajevo (Bosnia and Herzegovina), Skopje and Ohrid (Macedonia), Łódź (Poland), Brno (Czech Republic), Vilnius (Lithuania), Riga (Latvia), Zagreb (Croatia) and Bratislava (Slovakia).